Holidays in Anglo-Saxon Heathenry

 The exact calendar dates the ancient Germanic peoples might have used for their holidays are lost to us.
 To make up for this, many Heathens choose to celebrate their holidays on the equinoxes and solstices.
 Other Heathens construct their own calendars following a lunar or lunisolar cycle.
 For example, they may schedule a holiday on the first full moon after the first new moon after each equinox or solstice.
 Regardless of preference, each hearth or group should choose the dates for their holidays that work best for them.

-Examples of holiday calendars with dates for 2019 can be found on this blog post.
+Examples of holiday calendars with dates for 2019 can be found on the blog post Holiday Calendar Examples.